gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

 * CameraX: Add camera capabilities to app
 * Room: Create, store and manage persistent data backed by a SQLite database
 * App Search: Build custom in-app search capabilities for your users.
-* Savedstate: Components that save UI state
+* Savedstate: Components that save UI state√ä
 * CardView: Implement the Material Design card pattern with round corners and drop shadows.

-## Useful RESTful APIS
+## Useful RESTful APIs

-* Google Content API for Shopping: Database of products specific to a seller/app and will not contain data that isn’t put in ourselves
+* Google Content API for Shopping: Database of products specific to a seller/app and will not contain data that isn√ït put in ourselves